SGsupernova/auto-compile-submitted-assignment/README.md

 If there is a compile error or warning, make a file that is composed of error messages.
 If diff command finds differences between the answer text file and the output file, then make a diff file.

-**Cases of Standard Output This program**
+**Cases of Standard Output This program**<br />

-Case 1 : If an output of a program is correct, print out a message "student number - fail(compile error)" Case 2 : If there is an compile error or warning, print out a message "student number - fail(compile error)" Case 3 : If assignment makes a wrong answer, print out a message "student number - fail(wrong answer)"
+Case 1 : If an output of a program is correct, print out a message "student number - fail(compile error)"<br />
+Case 2 : If there is an compile error or warning, print out a message "student number - fail(compile error)"<br />
+Case 3 : If assignment makes a wrong answer, print out a message "student number - fail(wrong answer)"<br />

 One assumption is formats of all c files is ds_hw_1_20140000.c